Biskweet/esoteric-hello-world/README.md

-This is plugged into an anonymous lambda function that converts them to strings, concatenates them, reconverts them to integers, and then use the built-in `chr()` to convert it to the corresponding Unicode character.
+This is plugged into an anonymous lambda function that converts them into strings, concatenates them, reconverts them to integers, and then use the built-in `chr()` to convert it to the corresponding Unicode character.
 In the end, the lambda function does something like `chr(int("6" + "2", 16))`.

-Know that some letters' hex code are made with the "alphabetic part" of the hex table (A, B, C, D, E, F).
+Know that some letters' hex codes are made with the "alphabet part" of the hex table (A, B, C, D, E, F).
 In that case, you can simply reapply the process to those letters.
 For example `'l'` = `\x6c`:

 ```python
 # l